SecureBio-ai/mcq-grader/README.md

 `# mcq-grader
 Evaluating LLMs on multiple-choice questions

+## Setup
+* Set environmental variables for API tokens

-## Input Sheet Format for MCQ Grader
+## Samplesheet Format for MCQ Grader
 The input sheet for the MCQ Grader is a CSV file with specific columns that define multiple grading runs.
 Each row in the input sheet represents a separate grading task.
 The required format for the input CSV is as follows:
 * `name`: a unique identifier for the run.